yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/05-label-placement/README.md

 )
 ```

-You can also take a look at the node-label-placement and the [Edge Label Placement Demo](../../layout/edgelabelplacement/) that show how to configure node and edge labels.
+You can also take a look at the [Layout Styles: Labeling Demo](../../showcase/layoutstyles/index.html?layout=labeling), [Automatic Node Labeling Demo](../../layout/node-labeling/) and the [Edge Label Placement Demo](../../layout/edgelabelplacement/) that show how to configure node and edge labels.

 [06 Basic Interaction](../../tutorial-yfiles-basic-features/06-basic-interaction/)